Serve the Needy,

 Our goal is to provide affordable quality healthcare by dispensing generic quality medicines, emphasizing the preventive measures, and arranging healthcare camp to screen common prevailing diseases.

 There are about 33 lakh non-profit organizations in India.
 However, their work is fragmented.
 Our goal is to create a platform for sharing their experiences.
-To achieve this, we are developing a separate website (www.novoi.org) to compile the data-base of Indian NGOs and funding agencies, develop online e-library of the published literature for NGOs, and facilitate an exchange of experiences through electronic journal, meetings, training, and central resource facility.
+To achieve this, we have launched a separate website (www.novoi.org) to compile the data-base of Indian NGOs and funding agencies, develop online e-library of the published literature for NGOs, and facilitate an exchange of experiences through electronic journal, meetings, training, and central resource facility.

 All website photos by Krishna Luhar